Message from Program Director

 Westchester Medical Center

-Westchester Medical Center (WMC) shares its leafy campus with New York Medical College in Valhalla, NY, approximately 20 miles north of New York City.
+Westchester Medical Center shares its leafy campus with New York Medical College in Valhalla, NY, approximately 20 miles north of New York City.
 It is a Level 1 Trauma and Burn Center and a major hub for specialized care referrals.
-Here, we take care of patients from a very large catchment area stretching from the northern border of New York City to Delaware County, NY.
-WMC has a pediatric hospital (Maria Fareri Children's Hospital) with dedicated pediatric operating rooms.
-The Ambulatory Care Pavilion, which opened in July 2019, added many anesthetizing locations, both OR and Non-OR.
+Here, we take care of patients from a very large catchment area stretching from the northern border of New York City to the Catskill Mountains.

+Construction is underway on the 128-bed state-of-the-art WMC Critical Care Tower, a $220 million project that when completed will span 162,000 square feet over five floors.
 Our caseload includes a full profile of cardiac, interventional pulmonary and thoracic, complex orthopedic, neurosurgical and solid organ transplant interventions, to name the busiest services.
 We have a large heart failure and ECMO referral program.
 Trauma orthopedics and surgery provide our residents a great variety of "open" cases.
 Residents participate in minimally invasive and robotic interventions in gynecologic-oncology, urology, colorectal, endocrine and thoracic surgery, as well as complex cardiac and neurological endovascular interventions, both pediatric and adult.
+The Acute and Chronic Pain Management care rotations cover both the pediatric and adult inpatients and outpatients, including complex consultations for patients in the Burn ICU.

 Danbury Hospital